Particular/docs.particular.net/samples/scaleout/senderside/sample.md

 ### Competing consumers

 Go to the `UnawareClient` console an press enter a few times. `Message received.` will printed out on `Server1` and `Server2` consoles.
 These messages seem to be routed randomly to either of the servers and there are cases when a number of consecutive messages end up in a single server (consequence of randomness).
-This is because the unaware client uses the queue shared by both servers and the message is processed by the first one who gets it from the underlying queue.
+This is because the unaware client uses the queue shared by both servers and the message is processed by the first one that retrieves it from the underlying queue.

 ### Round robin

 Now go to the `AwareClient` console and, again, press enter a few times. `Message received.` messages show up alternately in `Server1` and `Server2` windows.
-This is because the client is in charge of the distribution and sends its messages to instance-specific queues.
+This is because the client is responsible for the distribution and sends its messages to instance-specific queues.